-The term “Kindertagesstätte” (abbreviation: Kita) refers to all types of childcare facilities.
-Depending on the age of the child, the specific institutions are:
+The term “Kindertagesstätte” (in short: Kita) refers to all types of childcare facilities.
+Depending on the age of the child, they are:

 Did you know that...

 Most childcare facilities offer all-day care.
-Your child can play, learn, eat and nap there from the morning until the late afternoon.
+From the morning until the late afternoon, your child can play, learn, eat and take a nap there.
 Regular opening hours are from 7:30 am until 4:30 pm.

-There are many alternative options, some of which start considerably earlier or stay open until the late evening.
-This depends on the needs of the parents and the individual institutions.
+However, there are many different options for childcare with various timings, some starting considerably earlier or staying open until late in the evening.
+This completely depends on the needs of the parents and the individual facilities.

-Besides nurseries, there are also childcare centres for children aged 0–6.
-This often involves groups of children of very different ages in order to promote interaction and joint learning.
+Besides nurseries, there are also childcare centres for children from 0 to 6 years of age.
+Here there are often mixed age-groups to promote interaction and joint learning.

 Childcare often serves the purpose of allowing parents to work.
-Alternatively, there are institutions that are designed as a place for parents and children to meet and mingle.
+Alternatively, there are facilities that serve as a meeting place for parents and children.
 This includes toddler groups and playgroups.

-Since 2013, parents in Germany have been legally entitled to childcare for their children under the age of 3.
-On account of very high demand, we recommend that you apply for a place at a childcare centre early on.
+Since 2013, parents in Germany have been entitled to childcare for children under the age of 3.
+As the demand is very high, we recommend that you apply early for a place.

-Once your child turns 3, he or she can go to kindergarten.
-You are even legally entitled to a half-day place for your child.
+Once your child turns 3, they can go to Kindergarten.
+You are even entitled to a half-day place for your child.

-Instead of sending your child to nursery and/or kindergarten, you can hire a childminder (Tagesmutter).
-One childminder usually looks after up to five children in a family atmosphere.
+Instead of sending your child to nursery or kindergarten, you also have the option of using a childminder (Tagesmutter).
+One childminder usually looks after up to five children in a family-like environment.
 This type of childcare is usually organised and financed privately.

-Once your children start their first year of primary school, they can stay at a day care centre after their classes finish.
-This option is usually available for grades 1 through 4.
-Day care centres are closely affiliated with their connected primary schools, both geographically and in terms of their organisation.
-Other institutions also offer day care facilities.
+Primary school children can be cared for in an after-school care centre (Hort).
+This option is usually available up to grade 4.
+After-school care centres are closely affiliated with primary schools, both in terms of location and organisation.
+However, Kitas and other institutions also offer similar facilities.

-Day care hours vary depending on the individual institution.
-Many of them open even before primary school classes finish and do not close until the afternoon.
-It is not unusual for day care centres to stay open throughout the holidays, offering special holiday programmes.
+Hours vary depending on the individual centres.
+Many of them even open before the start of school and do not close until the afternoon.
+In addition, a lot of after-school care centres stay open during the holidays, with special holiday programmes on offer.

-There is great demand for day care places, too, and competition is fierce.
-Again, we recommend making arrangements far in advance.
+There is also fierce competition for places.
+Again, we recommend making arrangements well in advance.

-Childcare is subsidised by the state, and the fees do not vary much between institutions.
-Parents’ monthly contributions depend on their income, place of residence and number of childcare hours required.
-In addition, they pay for the food their children get at day care.
+Childcare is state-subsidised and the fees do not vary much between the individual facilities.
+Monthly contributions are based on parental income, place of residence and the number of hours requested.
+Meals are paid for separately.